-As I’m writing this it’s the middle of January, and I have to admit that I haven´t really thought of setting any creative goals, until I had a look in my computer/craft stash/art room and saw all my UFO´s (unfinished objects).
+I have to admit that I haven´t really thought of setting any creative goals until I had a look in my computer/craft stash/art room and saw all my UFO´s (unfinished objects).

-I want to share my thoughts with you, and how I have set up goals for the following year.
-In short this is how I did it:
+I want to share my thoughts with you, and how I will set up goals for the following year.
+In short, this is how I will do it:

 What worked and what didn’t work last year?
-To set out a direction for 2017 I began by reflecting on the past year.
+To set out a direction for 2019 I will begin by reflecting on the past year.
 Well, I had a browse through my mobile phone gallery, which made me realize what I want to explore further.

 I found a few projects that I’m quite satisfied with that I want to do more of.
 I also found a few projects that I’m not so proud of (note to self, maybe those are the ones I should explore further and improve?)
 I evaluated last year creative projects and accomplishments and scribbled them down in my journal.

 Let´s be realistic.
 With my track record of starting up lots of projects instead of perfecting my skills, I began with writing down the direction I want to go.
-I wont dream up an over ambitious project again, instead I´ll address a few bite size project.
+I won’t dream up an over-ambitious project again, instead, I´ll address a few bite-size projects.
 Having a clear idea of what I want to achieve in the end will make me more focused instead of wandering without intention.
 The clearer I am, the more likely it is that my goal will be fulfilled.

 Once I set my overall vision I broke it down into small achievable steps.
 Setting too many goals is a recipe for disaster.
 I set fewer goals at a time.
 Each goal is achievable, realistic and has a deadline.